-If a monk uses a staff or another versatile weapon two-handed, does it still count as a monk weapon?
+If a monk uses a staff or another versatile weapon twohanded, does it still count as a monk weapon?
 Yes.
 A monk weapon must lack the two-handed property, but nothing prevents a monk from wielding such a weapon with two hands.
 Fundamentally, a monk weapon counts as such no matter how a monk uses it.

 Does the Martial Arts feature turn monk weapons and unarmed strikes into finesse weapons?
-Nope.
-The feature grants a benefit that is similar to the finesse property, but the feature doesn't confer that property.
-It would say so if it did.
+No. The feature grants a benefit that is similar to the finesse property, but the feature doesn't confer that property.